-7. For Microsoft VSCs, set the PIN to 16 numeric digits.
+7. Set the PIN to 16 numeric digits.

-This is required for FIPS 201-2 compliance.
+This is required for FIPS 201-3 compliance.

 - a.
 In PIN Settings, set the Maximum PIN Length and Minimum PIN Length options to 16. - b.
 In PIN Characters, set Numeric to Mandatory, and Lowercase, Uppercase, and Symbol to Not Allowed.